 Field Recorder Days

 Our Field Recorder Days are a core part of our mission to get more people observing wildlife and submitting their data into biological recording systems.
 On each Field Recorder Day, we coordinate a group of naturalists to survey a green space and make biological records.
 We use iRecord as our recording platform of choice to ensure that our records get to the relevant Local Environmental Records Centre and National Recording Scheme/Society.
-Beginners through experts are welcome, and subject specialists are on-hand to provide identification support and mentoring throughout the day.
+Beginners through experts are welcome, and subject specialists are on hand to provide identification support and mentoring throughout the day.

 Are you booked to attend one of our Field Recorder Days?
 Then check out our Info for Field Recorder Day Attendees page for everything that you need to know in advance of your event.